aholbreich/astrostart_TD/README.md

 Simple configuration can be found in `src/lib/config.ts` There are just a few demonstration components, you can delete them, ignore them, adapt them whatever fist you.

+### DaisyIU.
+You can also ignore DaisyUI or carve it out by removing @plugin "daisyui"; from global.css and (optionally remove package)

 ## Collaboration

 Feel free to provide your feedback or feature requirements.

+### TODO

+* Add more DaisyUI components
+* Add some more sitempap example/doc
+* Add MDX demonstration